rjcf18/Persia/README.md

 # Pepper

 A simple "bot", or "assistant" which responds to several commands, using TTS and speech recognition.
+It runs on Python 2.7.11+ and Python 3.5.1+.

 ## Dependencies